BignonEmma/emma-bignon-portfolio/README.md

-# Getting Started with Create React App
+## Concept

+This project was created for the third checkpoint in my school (Wild Code School), the goal is to create the most complete app possible, in three days.
+For this project, I choosed to realize my own portfolio.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`